I write about the strangest corners of history.

 Cambridge University Press published my first book, Classical Victorians: Scholars, Scoundrels and Generals in Pursuit of Antiquity.

-I’m currently a Lecturer at the University of Durham, in the Department of Classics and Ancient History.
+I’m currently Associate Professor of Classics at the University of Durham, in the Department of Classics and Ancient History.
 Before that, I worked at the University of Princeton – and studied at the University of Cambridge for my Ph.D..